amir20/phantomjs-node/README.md

   [v1.0.x](//github.com/amir20/phantomjs-node/tree/v1) used to use `dnode` to communicate between nodejs and phantomjs.
 This approach raised a lot of security restrictions and did not work well when using `cluster` or `pm2`.

   v2.0.x has been completely rewritten to use `sysin` and `sysout` pipes to communicate with the phantomjs process.
 It works out of the box with `cluster` and `pm2`.
 If you want to see the messages that are sent try adding `DEBUG=true` to your execution, ie. `DEBUG=true node path/to/test.js`.
 The new code is much cleaner and simpler.
 PhantomJS is started with `shim.js` which proxies all messages to the `page` or `phantom` object.

+## Migrating from 2.x

+Going forward, version phantom@3 will Node v5 and above.
+This adds the extra benefit of less code and faster performance.

 ## Migrating from 1.0.x